acisops/acis_anomaly_pages/source/fep_reset.rst

 ---------------------------

-If you happen to observe the incident on PMON, send a warning email to CXCDS Ops (Joy Nichols).
+If you happen to observe the incident on PMON, send a warning email to CXCDS Ops (send to ``operators@cfa`` or ``ascdsops@head``).
 Then do the analysis above when the data is available.
 If that analysis confirms a FEP reset, then send an email to the Flight Directors alerting them of the incident.

 Most likely, we will be notified by CXCDS Ops that data collection on one or more of the CCDs stopped during an observation.
 We need to: